bdattoma/my-ai-assistant/README.md

 ### Adding New Tools

 1. Add a new function in `tools.py` with the `@tool` decorator
-2. Tools are automatically discovered - no need to manually export
+2. Add the tool name in `all_tools` list variable in `tools/tools.py`
-3. Add to `APPROVAL_REQUIRED_TOOLS` if it needs user approval
+3. Add to `APPROVAL_REQUIRED_TOOLS` if it needs user approval.
+Otherwise it will run without asking for approval

 ```python
 @tool